Moving out

 • Don’t leave a mess when you move out.
 Find out when you have to move out so you can start planning early.
 This will give you more time to dispose of things correctly, recycle or donate anything you no longer need.
 See the Canterbury City Council and Medway Council websites for more information about waste and recycling.

 • Any leftover food?
 You can donate dried and tinned foods to help feed others.
-Permanent donation points are located at the Mandela building and Kent Union building (Woody's) at Park Wood.
-See additional donation points for summer 2022.
+Permanent donation points are located at Kent Union reception in the Mandela Student Centre, Keynes Atrium, Plaza Co-op and Parkwood Co-op.

 Last updated